berkeley-scf/berkeley-scf.github.io/kb/common-computational-problems.md

   - Check that X11 is installed on your local machine.
   - Try `echo $DISPLAY` to verify it's set.
   - See [X11 Forwarding](../access/X11.md) for troubleshooting.

-- **Cannot connect to JupyterHub**
-  - Clear your browser cache and cookies for the JupyterHub site.
-  - Try a different browser.
-  - Check if your account has access to JupyterHub.
-  - See [JupyterHub](../access/jupyterhub.md) for more information.

 ## Data and File Transfer Issues